chicagohaskell/async-futures-talk/async_futures.md

 - Rust, zero cost abstractions and memory safety
 - Haskell, correctness and expressivity

----
+Main differences:

+- Rust cares a lot about performance, so the type system tells you where the values live in the machine (stack vs heap)
+- Haskell doesn't necessarily care about performance

 ### Futures generally

-Concisely talk about some future values
+- Concisely talk about some future values

----
+- More often than not, you're streaming stuff

 ## Compare architecture

-- futures-rs is an abstraction, tokio is backend to futures-rs
+- futures is an abstraction, tokio is backend to futures
 - async uses STM for coordination
 - execution model

----

 ### futures-rs vs async generally

 futures are an abstraction over things that need to be polled, tokio is a backend async is more all inclusive, based on STM

----
+Look at this section: [A closer look at futures](https://tokio.rs/docs/getting-started/futures/)

 ### How things are executed

 executors in rust STM in Haskell

----

 ### macros vs heavy runtime

 futures-rs uses macros, and async relies on Haskell's STM runtime.

----

 ## Examples

 - API comparison
-- Socket server
+- Reading file pipe to stdout
-- HTTP client
+- Concurrent HTTP client to single file
-- File IO
+- Chat server

----

 ### API comparison

+- Streams
+- combinators over futures, streams
+- and_then
+- concurrency

 ```haskell
 Async a